 All candidates should hold at least an honours degree (first or upper second class), or equivalent.

-The intake dates are 1st October, 1st February and 1st May each year.
+The intake dates are 1 October, 1 February and 1 May each academic year.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.